 Below I’ve shared some of the interesting points from Bill Gates’ education presentation at the National Association of Independent Schools (NAIS) conference.
 The foundation is no less energized in the area of 21 Century and digital learning than it is in international health.

 - Gates believes that we have a big opportunity for change over the next ten years.

-- Judgement and critical evaluation skills (about content) will be paramount.
+- Judgment and critical evaluation skills (about content) will be paramount.

 [My note: This goes for kids, adolescents, adults, and seniors.]

 - Read Bill Gates’ Annual Foundation Letter (2012)